Basirhat Dakshin Assembly constituency

 Basirhat Dakshin Assembly constituency is an assembly constituency in North 24 Parganas district in the Indian state of West Bengal.
+It is the only urbanizated assembly constituency of Basirhat Lok Sabha constituency with 55 percent of urban voters because of the presence of Basirhat Greater Municipal Area.

 Overview

 As per orders of the Delimitation Commission, 124 Basirhat Dakshin Assembly constituency is composed of the following: Basirhat municipality, Basirhat I community development block, and Taki municipality.

 Basirhat Dakshin Assembly constituency is part of 18.
 Basirhat (Lok Sabha constituency).